 Some local governments, like the City of Santa Ana, have boards and commissions.
 Boards and commissions are advisory groups that study specific policy areas and report to the City Council about the work they do when they meet together.
 This helps the City Council deliberate on common municipal issues that affect the city.
 We are always looking for people to apply to serve on these boards and commissions.
 Learn more below about how to participate.

-The following apply to most advisory boards/commissions, with the exception of the Measure X Oversight Committee and Youth Commission: you must be a Santa Ana resident and not serve as a treasurer of a political action committee.
+The following applies to most advisory boards/commissions: you must be a Santa Ana resident and not serve as a treasurer of a political action committee.

 Terms of appointment

 Most members serve for a term of four years, with a maximum of three full terms and until their respective successors are appointed and qualified.
 The terms run concurrent with the term of the appointing City Councilmember.
 The Mayoral representatives serve for two years, up to four consecutive terms.

 - Ordinance NS-3003 - Ordinance requiring board/commission members to be Santa Ana residents instead of qualified electors

 - Roster of Terms to Expire in 2023

 - Roster of Current Vacancies and Expired Terms

 - Boards, Commissions and Committees Handbook and Resource Guide